DEPARTMENT OF PHYSICIAN ASSISTANT STUDIES MISSION STATEMENT

 The Department of Physician Assistant Studies educates students in a primary care-based curriculum that emphasizes the mastery of knowledge, technical skills, critical thinking, and moral reasoning.
 King’s Department of PA Studies fosters excellence in teaching and faculty scholarship, and forms highly competent professional healthcare providers committed to patient-centered, compassionate care, and the inherent dignity of every person.

-3. Develop and maintain a comprehensive didactic and clinical curriculum that will prepare students to successfully complete board certification and become competent health care providers.
+- Develop and maintain a comprehensive didactic and clinical curriculum that will prepare students to successfully pass the PANCE and become competent health care providers committed to lifelong learning

-4. Promote an interdisciplinary approach to medicine, which utilizes effective oral and written communication between members of the healthcare team and the patient.
+- Model an interdisciplinary approach to medicine which utilizes effective oral and written communication between members of the healthcare team and the patient

-7. Promote information literacy and technological competency to be effective healthcare providers.
+- Advocate information literacy and the technological competency to be effective healthcare providers

 Indicators of Success at Achieving the Program Mission and Goals

 In order to meet the program’s mission and goals, the curriculum has been designed with an emphasis on primary care.
 The King’s College Physician Assistant (PA) Program utilizes the Competencies for the PA Profession, the content blueprint for the Physician Assistant National Certifying Exam (PANCE), and the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) accreditation standards for PA education, as a guide for the curriculum content.

 - Our program strives to prepare students to meet or exceed the national average on the Physician Assistant National Certifying Exam (PANCE).
 The PANCE pass rate for the class of 2015 was 98%.
 The national average for first-time test takers in 2015 was 96%.
 The pass rate for the class of 2016 was 98%.
 The national average for first-time test takers in 2016 was 96%.